Resonances on geometrically finite graphs: Examples and computations

 where $P(T)$ is a polynomial of degree $2 g$ where $g$ is the genus of $X$.
 Second is that all zeros of the polynomial $P(T)$ lie on the circle of radius $\frac{1}{\sqrt{q}}$; this is the analogue of the Riemann hypothesis in this setting (but is indeed known to be true!).

 We can compute the Hasse-Weil zeta function of the projective closure of our elliptic curve, and we get

-Letting $P(T)$, be the denominator, we find that $P(\mu^2)$ is exactly equal to the unaccounted for polynomial in the determinant of the resonance matrix.
+Letting $P(T)$ denote the numerator, we find that $P(\mu^2)$ is exactly equal to the unaccounted for polynomial in the determinant of the resonance matrix.
 The Riemann hypothesis (Weil's theorem) implies that all the associated resonances lie on the circle of radius $\frac{1}{2^{\frac{1}{4}}}$.

 We now compute another example.
-This second example is based on the example accompanying Figure 5 in \cite{takahashi}.
-Consider the elliptic curve $y^2 = x^3 + x + 1$ over $\mathbb{F}_3$.
-The corresponding graph with stabilizer functions is given in Figure \ref{fig_takahashi_example}.
+The second example is based on the example accompanying Figure 5 in \cite{takahashi}.
+Consider the elliptic curve